sebkrueger/CachingProxy/vagrant-vm/Developer_Info.md

 2. Install VirtualBox (latest version at) https://www.virtualbox.org/
 3. cd on system console to this folder (vagrant-vm) and type in "vagrant up"
 4. see demopage on localhost:8090
+5. if you like you can ssh login the box on localhost:2222 with root password "vagrant"